jasujm/pyupgw/README.rst

 -----

 The main reason for this project is to (eventually) develop `Home Assistant
-<https://www.home-assistant.io/>`_ integration for the Unisenza Plus Gateway.
+<https://www.home-assistant.io/>`_ integration for the Unisenza Plus.

 The client library is intended to give a robust and simplified interface to the most important attributes and functionality of the smart thermostats.
 By hiding